hkiyokawa/Pix2pix_BlueBias/README.md

 Examples of our pre-trained model across each blue bias image ratio: Link (TBA)
 BB_[BB_ratio]: The models learned the blue-bias scene.
 [BB_ratio] indicates the ratio of blue bias images in the dataset.
 B_[B_ratio]_Y_[Y_ratio]: The models learned color constancy varying the ratio of blue/yellow color shifts.
 [B_ratio] and [Y_ratio] indicates the ratio of blue shift images and that of yellow shift images, respectively.
+All images were selected from MSCOCO (Lin et al., 2014).

 ## Training datasets
 We provide training datasets with different ratios in blue bias images: Link  (TBA)